functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 While we want each project to have flexibility with their own configuration, there will likely be common configuration between projects as well.

-To handle this case, we introduce a `serverless.base.yml` file at the root of the repo.
-Ours looks something like this:
+To handle this case, we will introduce a `serverless.base.yml` file at the root of the repo.

+#### serverless.base.yml Example
 ```yaml
 provider:
   name: aws